Keiga Jirru people

-The Keiga Jirru are a Nuba peoples ethnic group in the Nuba Mountains of South Kordofan state, in southern Sudan.
+The Keiga Jirru also known as Tese, are a Nuba peoples ethnic group in the Nuba Mountains of South Kordofan state, in southern Sudan.
+Keiga Jirru live northeast of Kadugli and in 1971 there lived around 1,700 thousand of them.

 They speak Tese, in the Nilo-Saharan language family.
-The population of this ethnicity is likely below 10,000.
+Keiga Jirru live in the Ambong, Lubung and Tumuro areas and are mostly christian.